Rick's Simple Chicken and Sausage Gumbo Recipe

 A couple gallons of water.

 That will make enough Gumbo to provide several delicious meals for a Gumbo-loving, family of four and a few guests.
-(Unless one of the family members sneaks gumbo in the night and another eats it for breakfast!)
+(Unless one of the family members sneaks gumbo in the night and another scarfs it down for breakfast!)

 It All Begins with the Roux!